The dome of the Radcliffe Camera against a blue sky

 About the course

-The MPhil in Modern Chinese Studies is a two-year master's degree programme offered jointly by the Oxford School of Global and Area Studies (OSGA) and the Faculty of Asian and Middle Eastern Studies, which combines intensive study of the Chinese language with thorough training in the study of modern China.
+The MPhil in Modern Chinese Studies is a two-year master's degree course offered jointly by the Oxford School of Global and Area Studies (OSGA) and the Faculty of Asian and Middle Eastern Studies, which combines intensive study of the Chinese language with thorough training in the study of modern China.

 The course is suitable for graduates who have developed an interest in China and now want to take that to a level where it could be useful for their future careers.
 It can be taken either as a terminal degree in preparation for professional work in which knowledge of China and Chinese is an advantage, or in preparation for further research as part of a doctoral degree in either the humanities or social sciences.